 Chinese New Year, perhaps the most widely celebrated holiday in the world, typically takes place in January or February, after the Gregorian New Year on January 1.
 Whether you'll be spending it in China or in a Chinatown in your own city, knowing how to wish people a happy new year in the local tongue is a nice touch.

 Come January 25, 2020, families and friends will be feasting, partaking in centuries-old superstitions, and spending time together to celebrate Chinese New Year.
 With vibrant celebrations taking place from Sydney to San Francisco, you'll have plenty of opportunities to pay your respects and well wishes to the Chinese, especially if you know the customary greetings.

-An Introduction to Chinese New Year
+About Chinese New Year

-How to Say Happy New Year in Chinese
+How to Say "Happy New Year" in Mandarin

-Unsurprisingly, with such vast variations in Chinese culture and ethnic groups around the world, there are many ways to say happy new year" in Chinese.
+With such vast variations in Chinese culture and ethnic groups around the world, there are many ways to say "happy new year" in Chinese.
 Most of them are rooted in luck and financial success.